 The lady at the gate had told us it would take about three hours to cross the knife edge and return.
 We don’t have enough time to do, it is already after 1 pm.
 We set a 15 minute out and 15 minute back time limit.
 Self preservation kicks in and my body trembles as I reluctantly stand on the boulder-strewn peak of the knife edge.
-“I am not real fond of this shit” I say out loud.
+“I am not really fond of this shit” I say out loud.
 I creep forward, staying low, clinging to one rock before lunging for the next.
-Cameron is fearless, jumping from rock to rock, the heights having no affect on him at all.
+Cameron is fearless, jumping from rock to rock, the heights having no effect on him at all.

 The basin below is spectacular, the height is dizzying.